-When companies adopt diversity as a priority, talent acquisition teams become diversity champions.
-And the active recruitment programs they create make a lasting impact on the representation of women and minorities in critical management roles.
+When companies adopt diversity as a priority, talent acquisition teams become diversity champions for the organization.
+The active recruitment programs they create allow them to engage candidates who are searching for employers who value diversity, which makes a lasting impact on the representation of women and minorities in critical management roles.

 5) Voluntary diversity training proved to be vastly more productive than its mandatory counterpart.
 The difference was in the power of allowing people to choose to attend workshops and training on diversity.
 It was also beneficial for employers who hosted voluntary training to focus on the benefits of diversity, as opposed to punishments for harassment claims.
 Employers that held optional training saw moderate increases of most minorities in management five years out.

 The data paints a clear picture: Employers are successful at creating a diverse workforce when they take a positive and proactive approach to diversity recruiting, empower employees to create solutions, encourage on-the-job contact among people from different diversity groups, prioritize transparency in hiring and promotion decisions, and promote social accountability in decision-making.

 Those who create corporate programs with a legalistic framework and focus on preventing damage control and lawsuits become less diverse, not more.

 Visit our workplace diversity hub for further reading relating to current challenges faced by women and people of color, wage gaps, successful inclusion strategies, diversity in corporate and government leadership, effective talent acquisition and diversity programs, and how artificial intelligence affects diversity outcomes.